ADD CONDITION

 What to Avoid

 You should avoid using these products if you have certain conditions or if specific situations arise.
-Do not take or use these products if:
+Do not use if you are allergic to any ingredient, have open wounds, or damaged skin.
+It's important to keep these products out of reach of children and to seek medical help if swallowed.

 Side Effects